openlibhums/memory-alpha/content/pages/support/plugins/import-export-update.md

 name of the field in Janeway exactly.

 [^1]:
-    The Janeway ID should only be populated when updating a record that already exists in Janeway.
+    The Janeway ID must only be populated when updating a record that already exists in Janeway.
 These IDs are allocated by the system and can not be set by the user.